rho-contracts/rho-cc-promise/README.md

   .withError(cc.customError)
 ```

-It's belived compatible with most promise implementations, including ES6
+It's compatible with most promise implementations, including ES6 Promise and
-Promise and implementations which adhere to A+.
+implementations which adhere to A+.

 ## Installation